 If your death occurs during a year when the federal estate tax is in effect, then whether your estate will be liable for federal estate taxes will depend on the value of your gross estate, the amount of debt you owe at the time of your death, the total expenses that will be incurred while settling your estate, and any deductions that your estate can take.
-Here is how to figure out an estimate of your estate tax liability if you die in 2012.
+As it now stands, here is how to figure out an estimate of your estate tax liability if you die in 2013.

 For an overview of current federal estate tax laws and charts showing the amount of the federal estate tax exemption and estate tax rates from 1916 through 2013, see the following:

 - Overview of Current Federal Estate Tax Laws

 - Federal Estate Tax Exemption Chart, 1916 - 1997

 - Federal Estate Tax Exemption Chart, 1997 - 2013

 Determine the Value of Your Net Estate

 The value of your gross estate is what is used as the starting point for determining your estate tax liability.
 Learn how to calculate an estimate of the value of your gross estate by reading the following:

 - What Value of an Asset is Used for Estate Tax Purposes?